Hulk: Concept and creation

-The Hulk first appeared in The Incredible Hulk #1 (cover dated May 1962), written by writer-editor Stan Lee, penciled and co-plotted by Jack Kirby, and inked by Paul Reinman.
-Lee cites influence from Frankenstein and Dr. Jekyll and Mr. Hyde in the Hulk's creation:
+The Hulk was created by Stan Lee and Jack Kirby.
+Lee cited influence from Frankenstein and Dr. Jekyll and Mr. Hyde in the Hulk's creation:

 It was patently apparent that [the monstrous character the] Thing was the most popular character in [Marvel's recently created superhero team the] Fantastic Four. ...
 For a long time, I'd been aware of the fact that people were more likely to favor someone who was less than perfect. ...
 It's a safe bet that you remember Quasimodo, but how easily can you name any of the heroic, handsomer, more glamorous characters in The Hunchback of Notre Dame?
 And then there's Frankenstein ...
 I've always had a soft spot in my heart for the Frankenstein monster.
 No one could ever convince me that he was the bad guy. ...
 He never wanted to hurt anyone; he merely groped his torturous way through a second life trying to defend himself, trying to come to terms with those who sought to destroy him. ...
 I decided I might as well borrow from Dr. Jekyll and Mr. Hyde as well—our protagonist would constantly change from his normal identity to his superhuman alter ego and back again.